 Lime Kiln Dust, or LKD, is a co-product of the lime manufacturing process that contains a combination of CaO, MgO and pozzolans.
 Much like fly ash, the pozzolans come from the fuel used in combustion processes and are finely sized materials carried by exhaust gasses and collected by emission controls such as bag houses.

 These products are a hybrid of sorts between quicklime and cement that work well in 5-35 PI soils.
-The presence of pozzolans enables the stabilization of sandier soils.
-Since Calciment LKD also contains calcium, like lime, the product leverages the pozzolans naturally present in clayey soils to generate cementitious bonds.
+The presence of pozzolans enables the stabilization of more granular, sandier soils.
+Since Calciment LKD also contains calcium, like lime, the product can also leverage the pozzolans naturally present in clayey soils to generate cementitious bonds.
 Similar to fly ash, anytime the co-products are used, energy consumption and emissions are reduced.
-The use of virgin material and disposal to landfills is minimized, making Calciment LKD an environmentally-friendly alternative to traditional reagents.
+The use of virgin material and disposal to landfills is minimized, making Calciment LKD an environmentally friendly alternative to traditional reagents.

 Soils with a plasticity index (PI) of 10 or less are generally candidates for cement stabilization.
 Proper laboratory testing is important to determine the right product, and dosage rates necessary to properly stabilize the soil for your specific application.

 Bitumen is a naturally occurring organic binder that is typically obtained from petroleum distillation or refining crude oil.
 It is a sticky, viscous liquid that commonly holds asphalt together.
 When bitumen is added to a soil, it fills the voids in the soil to mechanically stabilize the soil rather than reacting with individual soil particles.
 Soil type is an important factor when considering bitumen for stabilization.
 Finely grained soils need higher dosage rates of bitumen to stabilize soil compared to sandy, coarse-grained soils.
 Bitumen is often one of the costliest construction materials, so dosage rates are a key factor for cost effectiveness when considering bitumen.
-When done correctly, soil stabilization with bitumen produces a flexible, waterproof layer with an enhanced loadbearing capacity.
 Weather is another factor to consider as bitumen and its viscosity is very susceptible to differences in temperature.
-In general, the best results occur when the bitumen is the most viscus so it can be easily mixed into the soil.
 Viscosity will decrease with temperature resulting in poor mixing, an unwanted uneven mix and seemingly random stabilization in colder temperatures.

-Geotextiles, are fabrics that resist chemicals and biodegradation.
+Geotextiles are fabrics that resist chemicals and biodegradation.
 Like bitumen, geotextiles mechanically interact with the soil to provide increased strength and bearing capacity.
-They have high tensile strength and resist tearing.
-These attributes help reinforce the soil giving an overall stronger working platform.
 Opening size, interlocking grab strength, and puncture resistance are important factors associated with geotextiles.
 The increased cost of geotextiles adds to the overall cost of the project.